How to Increase Engagement on Twitter in 2026 (15 Tips)

 How Can I Measure Engagement on Twitter?

-Twitter analytics engagement rate
+Twitter analytics showing engagement rate breakdown by impressions and interactions

 How to Increase Engagement on Twitter

 Getting more engagement on Twitter doesn’t have to be complicated.
 It comes down to sharing content people care about, posting at the right times, and making it easy for them to interact.
-Let’s look at 5 smart ways to do exactly that, with 15 quick-win tips you can start using today.

-1. Promote Tweets Outside Twitter
+1. How Do You Promote Tweets Outside Twitter for More Engagement?

 Run Viral Contests to Boost Twitter Engagement